aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/find-geometry-overlays/_index.md

 - **Which library handles overlays in .NET?** Aspose.GIS for .NET.
 - **How long does the implementation take?** Roughly 10‑15 minutes for the basic example.
 - **Do I need a license?** A trial is free; a commercial license is required for production.
 - **Can I run this on .NET Core / .NET 6+?** Yes—Aspose.GIS supports all modern .NET runtimes.

+## GIS Overlay Analysis Overview
+In **gis overlay analysis**, two or more geometries are combined using set‑theoretic operations.
+The result can be a single polygon, a collection of polygons, or even an empty geometry, depending on the spatial relationship.
+Understanding these operations is essential for tasks such as calculating overlapping land parcels, merging administrative boundaries, or extracting exclusive zones.

 ## What is an Overlay Operation?
 An overlay operation takes two geometric shapes and calculates a new shape based on their spatial relationship.